DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 failover is more realistic when done with reboot_db_instance with `force_failover=True`

+## TODO
+- [ ] add safeguards to prevent experiments from starting if site unstable
+- [ ] set experiment.env for all existing experiments
+- [ ] fix steady state verifications for all existing experiments
+- [ ] automate experiment submission on pipeline
+- [ ] evaluate experiments and send metrics to cloudwatch
+- [ ] create in cloudwatch a dashboard to show the experiment execution results
+- [ ] create in cloudwatch alarms to trigger notifications when an experiment fails or is stopped prematurely

 ### Basket
 - capacity: prevent experiments from running if system unstable
 - capacity: verify service can reach X successful rps with acceptable latency